All Episodes

 if I say Georgia, I think of the old American

-song Georgia on my Mind, which I would be thinking
+song Georgia on my mind, which I would be thinking

-of the Ray Charles Georgia on my Mind.
-Georgia, Georgia, the.
+of the Ray Charles Georgia on my.

-Speaker 1 (10:02):
+Speaker 1 (09:33):

-that BOAC was in the first line.
-I'm not sure
+Boac was in the first line.

-Yeah, now does that to horrify you, No, not at all.
+that horrifying you.
+No, not at all.

-I mean I'm still finding things in these lyrics, but
+I mean, I'm still finding things in these lyrics, but

 I do sometimes think, I mean, particularly about this one,